KidsGen - The New Age Kids Site

 How did dinosaurs sound out a warning?

-Could any dinosaurs fly away?
+Could any dinosaurs fly away from danger?

 Was there safety in numbers?